Sako TRG: TRG-S M995 (Magnum)

+TRG-22 and TRG-42

 To make the TRG system more suitable for military use, Sako upgraded and improved the TRG-21/41 design in the late 1990s.
 Some TRG accessories like the muzzle brake and bipod (that lets the rifle swivel or "hang" near its bore axis offering a more stable shooting position with large and heavy aiming optics mounted) were also improved.
 This resulted in the TRG-22/42 rifle system introduced in 1999.

 In June 2007 a voluntary factory recall concerning TRG-22, TRG-42 and M995 (TRG-S) rifles manufactured between October 1999 and October 2002 was put out to correct the possibility that a portion of the firing pin could exit rearwards when firing a defective cartridge.

 Around 2011 an American Sako vendor commissioned a special limited production run of TRG-22 sniper rifles chambered in .260 Remington cartridge and started offering them as of May 2011.

 In 2013 the TRG system was further upgraded and improved based on customer requirements.
 The upgrades consist of mounting improved recoil pads to reduce felt recoil, a newly constructed bolt release and a new fully adjustable two-stage trigger mechanism that features a new more ergonomic ambidextrous safety lever, and a trigger guard milled from aluminium for more positive magazine attachment.
 Further the bolt handle and its attachment to the bolt body were ruggedised.
 These general 2013 upgrades are backwards compatible with older TRG sniper rifles.
 Exclusive for the .338 Lapua Magnum chambered TRG-42 model a new bolt featuring double plunger ejectors was introduced in 2013 to improve the ejection reliability of dimensionally large and heavy .338 Lapua Magnum rifle cases.

+TRG-22 A1 and TRG-42 A1

 In 2018 Sako introduced the TRG-22 A1 and TRG-42 A1 models.
-The TRG A1 models have a Sako TRG M10 Sniper Weapon System alike stock, featuring an aluminium middle chassis frame, side-folding buttstock, and a fore-end with the M-LOK rail interface system that allows for direct accessory attachment onto "negative space" (hollow slot) mounting points.
+The TRG A1 models have a Sako TRG M10 Sniper Weapon System alike stock, featuring an aluminium middle chassis frame, side-folding quick adjustable buttstock, and a fore-end with the M-LOK rail interface system that allows for direct accessory attachment onto "negative space" (hollow slot) mounting points.
+The chassis frame is offered in Tungsten Gray, Olive Drab Green, Graphite Black and Coyote Brown Cerakote (a thin surface coating containing ceramic particles) finishes.
+The top of the receiver was designed with a built-in 30-MOA Picatinny rail.
+The fore-end contains a small toolbox that can be accessed with the bolt knob.
+It contains Torx 25, 15 and 10 head tools to facilitate field adjustments and maintenance.
 The TRG A1 models do not offer the user configurable multi calibre modular system of the Sako TRG M10 Sniper Weapon System.
 The bolts of the TRG A1 models all feature double plunger ejectors introduced earlier for the .338 Lapua Magnum TRG-42 and the TRG-22 A1 model expands the chambering palette with 6.5mm Creedmoor.